How To Develop A Social Media Approval Workflow For Your Brand [+Infographic]

 Social media approval workflow will help your team members understand what's required of them to gain quick approvals.
 For example, if the team members know that they have to follow specific guidelines to make the content piece approved, they won't waste time working in a direction that's not required.

-Having a consistent look on your brand’s social media page will deliver your brand’s core message to your audience, thus connecting and building trust with them.
-Being consistent on your social media page will also help you connect with new audiences, resulting in increased engagement and reach.
+Having a consistent look on your brand’s social media page will deliver your brand’s core message to your audience, thus connecting and building trust with them and resulting in increased engagement and reach.

 Social media has a different and important set of rules for business purposes.
 Hence, businesses need to be extra careful not to post any false or misleading information.
 This especially holds true for regulated sectors such as healthcare, finance, healthcare, government, etc.

 Once multiple team members have access to your brand's social media accounts, it becomes impossible to know who exactly used it.
-Multiple logins using the same passwords bring a concern for data breaches for your company.
+Multiple logins using the same passwords bring a concern for data breaches.

-Thus, having a social media approval workflow allows you not to compromise with your company's security.
+Using a social media approval workflow tool that provides SSO login allows you not to compromise your company's security.

 The first step to planning a social media approval workflow is to define its purpose and role within your marketing plan.

-Your social media team will have goals discussed and defined for a particular piece of social media content.
-However, since so many team members will be involved in creating one social media content piece, your goal might lose track mid-way.
-Therefore, the approver must ensure that the purpose of the social media content piece is followed through the creation stage of content.
+Your social media team will have goals discussed and defined for a particular piece of content.
+However, since so many team members will be involved in creating one content piece, your goal might lose track mid-way.
+Therefore, the approver must ensure that the purpose of the social media content piece is followed through the content creation stage.

 1. Your team members are aware of which social media approval workflow is currently being followed in the team.